 ♡ Healthy Cinnamon Apple Oatmeal Snack Cake

-♡ Healthy Carrot Zucchini Oatmeal Snack Cake
+♡ Healthy Oatmeal Raisin Snack Cake

 Hi Amy, these were just perfect!
 I absolutely love oats and cinnamon and it tasted so good.
 I used 2 full eggs and vegan butter and it came out just how I expected.
 Thanks so much, it’s a great recipe which really does feel like a snack – exciting, chocolatey, not too sweet, but sweet enough!